Thursday, November 7, 2024

 The children's refuge, a few steps from the forest.

-The Gestapo arrests them all.
-Daniel dies in the gas chamber of Maïdenek, an extermination camp in Poland.
+• The Gestapo arrested them all.
+Daniel died in the gas chamber of Maïdenek, an extermination camp in Poland.
 He was 32.

 -- This information comes from an account based on Daniel's letters